about Your Coach

 background

 Athletics has been a part of my life since childhood.
-I played team sports through high school and began practicing yoga in college at Brown University.
+I played team sports through high school in Westchester County, NY and began practicing yoga in college at Brown University.
 After graduating I began the quest for a fulfilling career, working in public relations at Burson-Marsteller and later at The Atlantic Philanthropies.
 Still looking for the right fit, I moved on to restore and redevelop historic properties, during which time I had two baby girls.
 It was while commuting multiple hours a day and rushing home to my family that I made the decision to "get fit again" and realign how I spent my days.
 Focusing on my health also turned out to be a career changer.